 They openly pervert the two times after the resurrection that the “first day of the week” is mentioned in scripture to mean that believers assembled weekly on that day.
 Nothing could be further from the truth—and the contexts of those two passages reveal that the christian teachings about them are patently false.

-Now, since there are only two mentions of that day of the week in the New Testament regarding the practice of the true faith by believers, and an actual delve into what was actually stated in those two passages shows that neither has anything to do with the weekly assembling of the ekklesia, and neither do those passages say anything about the Father altering or ending His own Sabbaths.
+There are only two mentions of that day of the week in the New Testament regarding the practice of the true faith by believers, and an actual delve into what was actually stated in those two passages shows that neither has anything to do with the weekly assembling of the ekklesia, and neither do those passages say anything about the Father altering or ending His own Sabbaths.
 So, isn’t basing one’s beliefs on nothing but what a counterfeit of the faith declares, which contradicts what the scriptures actually teach, an eternally unwise position to take?

 Now, in all honesty, the Sabbaths were never given to christians.
 That is completely true.
 The Father’s Sabbaths are given to His family, which are those who have received the covenant—those who have been told, personally and directly, that they are His children.
 His Sabbaths are not given to those who are lost in christianity, the counterfeit of the true faith.